Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Model Setup

 As it stands in Eq.~(\ref{eq:Jprime-interaction}), it is computationally difficult to evaluate the correlation function $\left \langle S_i S_j \right \rangle_\gamma$.
-As a practical solution, we assess it by the mean-field approximation.
-In the high-temperature phase, a mean-field expansion yields
+As a practical solution, using the assumption $0<\gamma\ll1$ in the original model, we estimate it by the high-temperature approximation.
+In the high-temperature phase, high-temperature expansion yields